acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 This Zap is almost exactly the same as the previous one, with the exception of a different Trello board that should be watched.
 If you want to synchronize the comments for each custom workflow, you need to create a different Zap for each one of those workflows separately.
 Repeat the above step with the different Trello board to complete this.

-## 3 Level workflow/Step 1 Zap.
+## 3 stage workflow/Step 1 Zap.

-Create a new Zap and call it '3 Level workflow/Step 1'.
+Create a new Zap and call it '3 stage workflow/Step 1'.
 This Zap handles the first part of the actual workflow we want to provide.

 ![Trello_2](./Trello_2.png)